Former governor-general David Johnston to become executive adviser at Deloitte Canada

 Frank Vettese, the managing partner and chief executive of Deloitte Canada, said the firm expects Mr. Johnston to engage with business and community leaders and to help the company develop the next generation of top Canadian talent.

-"His personal passions around the future of Canada, growth, productivity, our people, [as well as] a lot of the work he's been doing around building a caring nation," said Mr. Vetesse, "all of those things were very much seen as in alignment with some of our biggest objectives."
+"His personal passions around the future of Canada, growth, productivity, our people, [as well as] a lot of the work he's been doing around building a caring nation," said Mr. Vettese, "all of those things were very much seen as in alignment with some of our biggest objectives."

 Other former governors-general have taken on significant jobs after their vice-regal terms ended.
 Michaëlle Jean, for instance, is the current secretary-general of the Organsation Internationale de la Francophonie.
 But Ms. Jean is 17 years younger than the man who succeeded her.